tesuji/tesuji.github.io/content/1-pwn-college-re-22-1.md

 Why do we "push 0" 4 times?
 To let the first argument "a" be 4, which contains "a\0" on stack.
 Because if the syscall number is `read_mem|read_code`, `read(4,..)` will fail immediately.
 So check if the program exit with 4, you're good.
-Or with `a <= 3`, you could check if the program whether the program hangs or not.
+Or with `a <= 3`, you could check whether the program hangs or not.

 ## Find `sys_read_mem` (and `sys_read_code` but we don't need it)

 So, by filtering out `sys_exit, sleep, write, open`, and invalid ones.
-We left with two remaining values for read_mem and read_code.
+We left with two remaining values for `read_mem` and `read_code`.
 Both hangs the program for input.
 How do we different them?
 ```asm
 imm c 0xff
 imm b 4